lastmeta/maestro_tcl/docs/readme.md

 **debug wait** {milliseconds} - Tells Maestro to wait a minimum of milliseconds in between sending messages.

+**inspect database** - Tells Maestro to display a list of the tables in the database.

+**clear** {table} - Tells Maestro to erase the contents of a table in the database.

 **die** - Tells Maestro to shut itself down, to end it's process; to exit.

 ## User Commands - Parameters ##